-Starting from the main menu the keys + and - are pressed for the same time period.
-The reupon the function LED shines and a 1 (current parameter number) appears on the display.
-Now this number can be changed with 🛨 and 🗖 nected cam control is displayed (e. g.
+Starting from the main menu the keys and are pressed for the same time period.
+Thereupon the function LED shines and a 1 (current parameter number) appears on the display.

+Now this number can be changed with + and -.

+If, for instance, the virtual encoder value is to be read / changed, please select (see parameter table in the manual communication profile) the number 19 (corresponds to 13H = nected cam control is displayed (e. g.
 1000).
-If you want to change this value, please press Enter again (long) and then the Prog-LED starts to flash.
-Now the value can be changed with
+To change this value, please press enter again (long).
+Then the Prog-LED and the Function LED start to flash.
+Now the value can be changed with + or -.
+Then by pressing the new value is loaded into the cam control, the value is rejected with Esc